AdobeDocs/workfront.fr-FR/help/quicksilver/planning/requests/create-request-form.md

    <!--Not possible yet: The Description is visible when you access the request form from the Requests area of Workfront.-->

 1. Cliquez sur **Créer**.
-Le formulaire de demande pour le type d’enregistrement sélectionné s’ouvre <span class="preview"> dans l’onglet Formulaire </span>.
+Le formulaire de demande pour le type d’enregistrement sélectionné s’ouvre dans l’onglet Formulaire .

    ![](assets/campaigns-request-form-edit-mode.png)